datacenter/empirical-traffic-gen/README.md

 file), and generates requests to randomly chosen servers.
 For each request, it samples from the input flow size distribution (also given in the configuration file) to get the flow size for the request.
-The configuration file also allows several customizations, importantly the desired total average receive throughput, and a fanout distribution for generating incast-type requests simultaneously to multiple servers.
+The configuration file also allows several customizations, importantly the desired average receive throughput, and a fanout distribution for generating incast-type requests simultaneously to multiple servers.

-Compilation:
-Just run make.
-The binaries will be put under ./bin/
+## How to build?

+In the main directory, run:

+   make

+Two binaries, client and server, will be added under ./bin .

+## Example Usage

 Example usage, with both processes on the same machine: